ducakar/TextureReplacer/README.md

 * 2.2
     - added real reflections, generated from environment in real time
+    - added level-specific textures for suits
     - added new GUI option to switch between reflection types
+    - erased default `EnvMap/*` textures, they should come bundled with skyboxes
+    - embedded visor shader into DLL
     - reverted default value for `colour` in TRReflection to "0.5 0.5 0.5"
-    - erased default `EnvMap/*` textures, they should come bundled with skyboxes
 * 2.1.2
     - GUI now shows generic heads and suits instead of just printing "Generic"
     - fixed crash with duplicated entries in `CustomKerbals`